 INDIVIDUALIZED INDEPENDENT LIVING SKILLS — Individuals learn about budgeting, living on their own, utilizing community resources, accessing transportation, socialization, and more.
 This is a wonderful opportunity to further develop skills while preparing for transition to a more independent life.
 Sessions are practical applications using scenarios and personal examples.
 One-on-one and small group opportunities are available in the school or one-on-one opportunities are available at SIL.

-KIDS IN THE KITCHEN encourages young people to eat healthier meals and snacks as a result of hands-on cooking experiences.
-Youth learn to use appliances, cooking utensils, measuring cups/spoons; learn about the food groups; and learn to follow recipes.
+KIDS IN THE KITCHEN encourages youth ages 13 to 17 to eat healthier meals and snacks as a result of hands-on cooking experiences.
+Attendees learn to use appliances, cooking utensils, measuring cups/spoons; learn about the food groups; and learn to follow recipes.
 College students provide support and socialization.
 Fun is had, and friends are made!
-This activity is for youth with and without disabilities ages 10-17.
+This activity is for youth with and without disabilities.